Warm Ocean Water is Melting the Doomsday Glacier

 Part of the glacier sits on a sloping underwater ocean bed.
 And the glacier gets thicker as you go inland.
 The deepest point of the ice is more than a mile below sea level and then another mile on top of it.

-What is happening is that warm ocean water melts the glacier as it gets into contact then seeps under the ice creating a gap between the seabed and the glacier.
+What is happening is that warm ocean water melts the glacier as it comes into contact with it and then seeps under the ice, creating a gap between the seabed and the glacier.

-Nasa scientists using a ground-penetrating radar also reveals a massive cavity under the glacier.
-They have estimated this cavern to be two-thirds of Manhattan and 300 meters tall.
+NASA scientists using ground-penetrating radar also revealed a massive cavity under the glacier.
+They have estimated this cavern to be two-thirds the size of Manhattan and 300 meters tall.
 This enormous hole is the equivalent of 13 billion tons of ice that have melted in the past three years (Sample, 2019).

-This massive cavity also creates ice cliffs, and it will “smoosh out”, says Dr Kiya Riverman, a glaciologist at the University of Oregon.
-Riverman says this melting process “will just accelerate, a feedback loop, a vicious cycle”.
+This massive cavity also creates ice cliffs, and they will “smoosh out,” says Dr Kiya Riverman, a glaciologist at the University of Oregon.
+Riverman says this melting process “will just accelerate, a feedback loop, a vicious cycle.”

-As melting continues, so does the glacier retreats more, losing its grip on the seafloor.
-Also, thicker parts of the glacier are becoming exposed to warm ocean waters resulting in more ice melt, and the ice shelf created is likely to break off.
+As melting continues, the glacier retreats more, losing its grip on the seafloor.
+Also, thicker parts of the glacier are becoming exposed to warm ocean waters, resulting in more ice melt, and the ice shelf created is likely to break off.

-To understand better what is happening on the glacier, scientists bore a 600-meter hole through the ice and then lowered down a torpedo-shaped robot submarine called “icefin”.
+To better understand what was happening on the glacier, scientists bore a 600-meter hole through the ice and then lowered a torpedo-shaped robot submarine called “icefin.”

-The device allowed scientists to see in real-time what is happening in the cavity and in the area where the warm ocean water gets into contact with the ice wall.
+The device allowed scientists to see in real-time what was happening in the cavity and in the area where the warm ocean water came into contact with the ice wall.
 Scientists have recorded water temperatures two degrees Celsius above freezing.

-This warm water “can set the glaciers on fire and increasing melt rates by as much as a hundred-fold,” says Prof Holland, an oceanographer with the New York University and one of the lead scientists of the expedition.
+This warm water “can set the glaciers on fire and increase melt rates by as much as a hundredfold,” says Prof Holland, an oceanographer with New York University and one of the expedition’s lead scientists.

 BBC’s video of the Thwaites Glacier: